Paul Shorey Professor of Greek, Latin, and Classical Studies and Undergraduate Major Adviser

 Office: Thomas Hall 245

-My research interests center on Greek social and intellectual history, with particular focus on mythology, religion, and Platonic philosophy.
-I have published on eros and midwifery in Plato, on Orphism and the mysterious gold tablets, and on magical techniques in the “Mithras Liturgy”, and myths of the journey to the underworld in the Greek mythic tradition (with special attention to Aristophanes' Frogs, Plato's myths, and the 'Orphic' Gold Tablets.
+Greek social and intellectual history, with particular focus on mythology, religion, magic, and Platonic philosophy.
+I have published on eros and midwifery in Plato, on Orphism and the mysterious gold tablets, on Greek ideas of afterlife, and on magic in the Greco-Roman world.
 My current research interests include the history of myth interpretation, the use of images in Platonic philosophy, and the marginal categories of magic and Orphism within Greek religion.